Trendyol/gurubu/README.md

 [![License](https://img.shields.io/badge/License-BSD_3--Clause-blue.svg)](https://github.com/Trendyol/gurubu/blob/main/LICENSE)

-## Simple, Fast, and Practical Task Estimation and Tech Grooming
+## Simple, Fast, and Practical Task Estimation and Score Card Grooming

 ### Agree with your teammates quickly and reliably!
 Start by setting up a room.

 Gurubu is a tool designed to streamline task estimation grooming sessions and prioritize tasks using a room-based, user-friendly approach.
-With a single click, users can create a room, invite team members, and start estimating story points or voting on multiple metrics for tech grooming.
+With a single click, users can create a room, invite team members, and start estimating story points or voting on multiple metrics for score card grooming.

 ![Ekran Resmi 2023-11-07 17 06 17](https://github.com/Trendyol/gurubu/assets/77741597/30dd19b8-84db-49bb-a46f-f2acc7a75011)

 ## Features

-- **One-Click Room Setup:** Quickly create a dedicated room for your task estimation or tech grooming session.
+- **One-Click Room Setup:** Quickly create a dedicated room for your task estimation or score card grooming session.

 ![Ekran Resmi 2023-11-07 17 06 34](https://github.com/Trendyol/gurubu/assets/77741597/c1daa141-fa7a-4758-a967-bc8de1a2242f)